 |The fibers aren’t as visible; Looks less natural||Natural fibers are visible|

 |Can contaminate the environment due to the use of acids and chemicals||Eco-friendly; Uses natural tannins from barks and leaves|

 |Scratches can’t be buffed out||Scratches easily but minor ones can be buffed out|

 |Becomes more prone to breakage with age||Prolonged heat exposure can lead to cracks|

 No matter the tanning process used, authentic leather has, by far, the greatest aesthetics, durability, and feel.
 Of course, all of these benefits come at a higher price.
-Still, we recommend investing in a genuine leather office chair like the Gates Executive Chair.
+See our picks for the best genuine leather office chairs.

 Pros of Genuine Leather

 - Ages Well – Over time, genuine leather will become softer and richer in appearance.
 How quickly or how well it develops a patina depends on the tanning method used.

 - Hypoallergenic – Authentic leather is hypoallergenic, making it the best choice for people with sensitive skin.
 Moreover, it is resistant to allergens like pet dander and dust mites.